Rhythm and blues: Late 1940s

 R&B originated in African-American communities in the 1940s.
 In 1948, RCA Victor was marketing black music under the name "Blues and Rhythm".
 In that year, Louis Jordan dominated the top five listings of the R&B charts with three songs, and two of the top five songs were based on the boogie-woogie rhythms that had come to prominence during the 1940s.
 Jordan's band, the Tympany Five (formed in 1938), consisted of him on saxophone and vocals, along with musicians on trumpet, tenor saxophone, piano, bass and drums.
 Lawrence Cohn described the music as "grittier than his boogie-era jazz-tinged blues".
 Robert Palmer described it as "urbane, rocking, jazz-based music ... [with a] heavy, insistent beat".
-Jordan's music, along with that of Big Joe Turner, Roy Brown, Billy Wright, and Wynonie Harris, is now also referred to as jump blues.
-Already Paul Gayten, Roy Brown, and others had had hits in the style now referred to as rhythm and blues.
+Jordan's music, along with that of Big Joe Turner, Roy Brown, Billy Wright, and Wynonie Harris, before 1949, was referred to as jump blues.
+Then, Paul Gayten, Roy Brown, and others had had hits in the style now referred to as rhythm and blues.
 In 1948, Wynonie Harris's remake of Brown's 1947 recording "Good Rockin' Tonight" reached number two on the charts, following band leader Sonny Thompson's "Long Gone" at number one.

 In 1949, the term "Rhythm and Blues" (R&B) replaced the Billboard category Harlem Hit Parade.
 Also in that year, "The Huckle-Buck", recorded by band leader and saxophonist Paul Williams, was the number one R&B tune, remaining on top of the charts for nearly the entire year.
 Written by musician and arranger Andy Gibson, the song was described as a "dirty boogie" because it was risque and raunchy.
 Paul Williams and His Hucklebuckers' concerts were sweaty riotous affairs that got shut down on more than one occasion.
 Their lyrics, by Roy Alfred (who later co-wrote the 1955 hit "(The) Rock and Roll Waltz"), were mildly sexually suggestive, and one teenager from Philadelphia said "That Hucklebuck was a very nasty dance".
 Also in 1949, a new version of a 1920s blues song, "Ain't Nobody's Business" was a number four hit for Jimmy Witherspoon, and Louis Jordan and the Tympany Five once again made the top five with "Saturday Night Fish Fry".
 Many of these hit records were issued on new independent record labels, such as Savoy (founded 1942), King (founded 1943), Imperial (founded 1945), Specialty (founded 1946), Chess (founded 1947), and Atlantic (founded 1948).